-Testosterone is a male hormone that is mainly produced in the testicles.
-It helps in the development of sex organs, sperm, and sex drive.
-The hormone also helps maintain classic male characteristics like muscle strength and mass, facial and body hair, and deep vocal tones.
-A man’s testosterone levels normally peak in early adulthood and gradually decrease with age.
+Testosterone is a typically male hormone that’s mainly produced in the testicles.
+If you’re a man, it helps your body develop sex organs, sperm, and sex drive.
+The hormone also helps maintain male features such as muscle strength and mass, facial and body hair, and a deepened voice.
+Your testosterone levels typically peak in early adulthood and slowly decrease with age.

 - dry skin

 Make sure you always apply the medication on clean, unbroken skin.
 Follow the application directions on the package carefully and report any skin reactions to your doctor.

 Topical testosterone can also affect your urinary tract.
 Some men need to urinate more than usual, including during the night.
 You may feel an urgent need to urinate, even when your bladder isn’t full.

 Other symptoms include trouble urinating and blood in the urine.
 If you’re using topical testosterone and have urinary trouble, talk to your doctor.

 Hypogonadism can cause gynecomastia (enlarged breasts) in men.
 It’s rare, but the use of topical testosterone can also result in unwanted changes to the breasts.
 This is because your body can change testosterone into a form of the hormone estrogen, which can cause your body to form more breast tissue.
 Changes to the breasts can include:

 If you’re concerned about changes to your breasts while using topical testosterone, see your doctor right away.